e-nzym3/blog/content/en/posts/iot-router_centurylink-PK5001A/index.md

 Then I combined them into `rootfs1.dump`.

 ### Hex to Bin
 To transform the hext into binary data, I tried using Matt Brown's `parse-uboot-dump.py` tool (found [here](https://github.com/nmatt0/firmwaretools/tree/master)) but the tool did not work as expected.
 I'll spare you the details, but in essence, my dump was slightly corrupted where not all lines were in the same `md.b` format.
 Picocom must have glitched out a few times during the dump process.

-As such, I set off to write a new tool to remedy all my issues, and hopefully help you in the future as well: [uboot-md2bin](https://github.com/e-nzym3/uboot-md2bin).
+To remedy this, I set off to write a new tool, which will hopefully help you in the future as well: [uboot-md2bin](https://github.com/e-nzym3/uboot-md2bin).
 I took inspiration from Matt's tool in terms of what it did (cleaned up the hex output, stripped it to just hex bytes, and translated the hex into bin), but I added several error checks that are performed prior to processing the file.
 This allowed me to ensure my large dumps (hehe...) were reliable for further processing.
 After running `uboot-md2bin` on the rootfs1 dump, I found that there were several places where the dump was missing data.

 <div style="text-align:center"><img src="img4.png"></div>